Xylopyrographer/LiteLED/README.md

         `RMT_CHANNEL_7`

-**Notes:**
+**Notes**

 1. Not all ESP32 SoC's have the same number of RMT channels.
-Confirm with the data sheet for the target SoC.
+Confirm with the data sheet for the target device.
 1. If driving more than one LED string, create an object for each string using a different RMT channel for each object.
 This is subject to the number of available RMT channels for the SoC.
-Strings can be of different LED types.
+Strings can be of different LED types (but you cannot mix types within a string).
 1. If the constructor fails to initialize the RMT channel, an error message is sent to the serial port via the esp32 `log_e` facility.
 This is enabled in the Arduino IDE by selecting the *Core Debug Level* from the *Tools* menu.
 1. See also the **Note:** under `begin`.

-**Examples:**
+**Examples**

     `LiteLED myStrip( LED_STRIP_WS2812, 0 );`